actowery/basecamp/README.md

         ####################################################
                 Not really a registered Trademark

-This is a Yelp Clone that focuses on honing skills in RESTful API's, MEAN stack, and styling templates like bootstrap, along with getting comfortable with version control.
+This is a Yelp Clone that focuses on honing skills in RESTful conventions, API's, MEAN stack, and styling templates like bootstrap, along with getting comfortable with version control.